aashari/go-generative-api-router/README.md

 The service logs each selection decision for transparency:

 ```
-Even distribution selected combination - Vendor: openai, Model: gpt-4o (from 114 total combinations)
+Context-aware selection - Vendor: gemini, Model: gemini-2.5-flash-preview-04-17 (from 38 total combinations, filtered by capabilities)
 ```

-You can monitor the distribution by checking the server logs to verify fair selection across all combinations.
+You can monitor the distribution by checking the server logs to verify intelligent selection based on payload requirements.

 ## Usage